 Current Issues.
 Recent events have renewed interest in alternative fuels and advanced vehicles.
 For example, high pump prices for gasoline and diesel fuel have raised concerns over fuel conservation and energy security, including U.S. dependency on oil imports.
 In light of this, there is growing interest in more efficient vehicles or vehicles that abandon the use of petroleum altogether.
 This is especially true as the rapid growth in the sales of light trucks - these include sport utility vehicles (SUVs), mini-vans, and pickups, which tend to have lower fuel economy than passenger cars - has lowered the overall fuel economy of the new vehicle fleet.
+EISA requires an increase in fuel economy from passenger cars and light trucks to 35 miles per gallon (mpg) combined in 2020 from roughly 25 mpg today.

-Furthermore, ongoing technological developments in hybrid vehicles, fuel cells, and hydrogen fuel have raised key policy questions.
-These questions include whether more generous tax incentives for hybrid and/or fuel cell vehicles should be established, the costs associated with production of hydrogen as a major transportation fuel, and whether research and development funds should be focused on such potentially high-risk technologies as fuel cells or on near-term, conventional technologies, such as hybrids.
+Ongoing technological developments in hybrid vehicles, ethanol fuel, fuel cells, and hydrogen fuel have raised key policy questions.
+These questions include whether more generous tax incentives for hybrid and/or fuel cell vehicles should be established, the costs and environmental impacts associated with production of ethanol or hydrogen as major transportation fuels, and whether research and development funds should be focused on such potentially high-risk technologies as fuel cells or on near-term technologies, such as hybrids.

 Hurricanes along the Gulf Coast in the fall of 2005 led to fuel supply disruptions and high retail prices, raising congressional interest in alternatives to petroleum.
 In addition, in spring 2006, high crude prices, issues with refining capacity, and concerns about ethanol supply led to high pump prices, further raising concerns about the United States' ability to supply fuel to the transportation sector.
+As crude oil and gasoline prices returned to historic highs in 2007 and 2008, these supply concerns remain.